abdulwaheed76/practices/README.md

 ## Lunch / rest break
-1. It is **mandatory** to take at least **30 mins break** during a day and it should not be during the first 2 hours or last 2 hours of work day time.
+1. It is **mandatory** to take at least **30 mins break** during a day and it should not be during the first 2 hours or last 2 hours of work day time or during SMs (Scheduled meetings).
 1. Normal time is 1 hour break.
 1 hour 30 mins on Fridays for Muslims.

 ## Blockers